History of Sign Stealing

 NPB's Anti-Sign-Stealing Measures

 NPB strengthened sign-stealing regulations in 2019.
 Electronic sign relay from benches, unauthorized camera use, and real-time video sign decoding were explicitly prohibited, with player/coach suspensions and team fines as penalties.
 Hanshin tightened bench communication device rules in 2020, completely banning in-game smartphone access.
 SoftBank advanced sign encryption, building complex catcher-pitcher sign systems.
-However, visual sign reading by second-base runners remains impossible to fully prevent, with increased sign-change frequency as the current countermeasure.
+However, visual sign reading by second-base runners remains impossible to fully prevent, with increased sign-change frequency as the primary countermeasure since the 2019 rule revision.

 Technology Arms Race